AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedTargetingModel.md

 ## Resetting Our Targetting System

-By default, when you reuse the machine learning models from DataPredict, it will interact with the existing ModelParameters.
-As such, we need to reset the ModelParameters by calling the setModelParameters() function and set it to "nil".
+By default, when you reuse the machine learning models from DataPredict, it will interact with the existing model parameters.
+As such, we need to reset the model parameters by calling the setModelParameters() function and set it to "nil".

 ```lua